permadao/ffp-demo/README.md

 ## Use Case

-Next, we will introduce the use cases of f f p, including orderbook, AMM, and lending.
+Next, we will introduce the use cases of ffp, including orderbook, AMM, and lending.

 ### Basic